dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 end
 ```

-The Ledger class didn’t exist yet; the test double provided enough of an implementation for your routing specs to pass
+The Ledger class didn’t exist yet; the test double provided enough of an implementation for your routing specs to pass.

-Consider what will happen if at some point you rename the Ledger#record method to Ledger#record_expense but forgot to update their routing code.
-Your specs would still pass, since they are still providing fake record method.
+Consider what will happen if at some point you rename the `Ledger#record` method to `Ledger#record_expense` but forgot to update their routing code.
+Your specs would still pass, since they are still providing fake `record` method.
 But your code will fail in real world use, because it is trying to call a method that no longer exist.
 These kinds of false positives can kill confidence in your unit specs.

-You avoided this drive in your expense tracker project by using a verifying double. to do so, you call instance double in place of double, passing the name of The Ledger class.
+You avoided this drive in your expense tracker project by using a `verifying double` to do so, you call `instance_double` in place of double, passing the name of The `Ledger` class.

 ```ruby
 ledger = instance_double('ExpenseTracker::Ledger')
 allow(ledger).to receive(:record)
 ```

- with this double in place, RSpec checks that the real Ledger class (if it is loaded) actually response to the record message with the same signature. if you rename this method to record expense, or add or remove arguments, your specs will correctly fail under your update your use of the method and your test double setup.
+With this double in place, RSpec checks that the real `Ledger` class (if it is loaded) actually response to the `record` message with the same signature.
+If you rename this method to `record_expense`, or add or remove arguments, your specs will correctly fail under your update your use of the method and your test double setup.

- use verifying doubles to catch problems earlier
+Use verifying doubles to catch problems earlier

- Although your unit specs will have a false positive, you're acceptance specs will still have cut this regression. that's because they use the real versions of the objects, rather than counting on test doubles.
+Although your unit specs will have a false positive, you're `acceptance` specs will still have cut this regression.
+That's because they use the real versions of the objects, rather than counting on test doubles.

- by using verifying doubles in your unit specs you get the best of both worlds. you will catch ours earlier and at less cost, while riding specs that behave correctly when apis change.
+By using `verifying doubles` in your unit specs you get the best of both worlds.
+You will catch errora earlier and at less cost, while writing specs that behave correctly when APIs change.

 RSpec gives you a few different ways to create verifying doubles, based on what it will use as an interface template for the double:

-instance_double('SomeClass'):
+- instance_double('SomeClass'):
 Constrains the double’s interface using the instance methods of SomeClass

-class_double('SomeClass'):
+- class_double('SomeClass'):
 Constrains the double’s interface using the class methods of SomeClass

-object_double(some_object):
+- object_double(some_object):
 Constrains the double’s interface using the methods of some_object, rather than a class; handy for dynamic objects that use method_missing

 Stubbed constants

 Test doubles are all about controlling the environment your specs running: what classes are available, how certain methods behaves, and so on. a key piece of that environment is the set of Ruby constant available to your code.

- for instance, password hashing algorithms are slow by design for security reasons, but you may want to pick them up during testing please see the next code snippet
+For instance, password hashing algorithms are slow by design for security reasons, but you may want to pick them up during testing please see the next code snippet

 ```ruby
 class PasswordHash